 The United States Constitution protects the right of the people to petition the government for a redress of grievances.
 In the spirit of the First Amendment, WhiteHouse.gov has a petitions page where people can submit a petition to the Obama administration on just about anything.

 CNN personality, Piers Morgan, is a staunch and candid proponent of stricter gun control and has been very outspoken about it since the Sandy Hook shooting in Newtown, Connecticut.
 Morgan devoted an entire week on his show to the subject of guns in America and the changes he believes are needed to gun policy in the U.S.

-Some people, however, do not like his position on guns and dislike his opinions so much they want him kicked out of the country.
-Petitioners have gone to the White House website to demand that Morgan be deported back to the United Kingdom for what they believe is a verbal assault on the Second Amendment and the U.S. Constitution.
+Some people, however, do not like his position on guns.
+Petitioners have gone to the White House website to demand that Morgan be deported back to the United Kingdom for what they believe is a verbal assault on the Second Amendment and the US Constitution.

 One petition, created on December 21, has already garnered over 71,000 signatures: